 - To produce or collect income that is required to be included in your gross income;

 - To manage, conserve, or maintain property held for producing income that is required to be included in your gross income; OR

 - To determine, contest, pay, or claim a refund of any tax.

 Any deduction that you specifically add as an additional Miscellaneous Deduction will be subject to the 2% rule*.
+Expenses you cannot deduct unless you qualify for an exception.
 For more information on the 2% rule, click here.

 - Appraisal fees for a casualty loss or charitable contribution.

 - Clerical help and office rent in caring for investments.

 - Depreciation on home computers used for investments.